lxtGH/lxtGH.github.io/_pages/about.md

 - *2021.09* National Scholarship, Ministry of Education of China in PKU (2020-2021, 2019-2020)
 - *2021.06* President Scholarship of PKU (2020-2021)
 - *2017, 2022* Beijing Excellent Graduates
 -  Winner of Segmenting and Tracking Every Point and Pixel: 6th Workshop on ICCV-2021 Track2 (Project Leader and First Author, 2021-10-17)

 # 📖 Educations
 - *2017.09 - 2022.06*, PhD in Peking University (PKU)
 - *2013.09 - 2017.06*, Bachelor in Beijing University of Posts and Telecommunications (BUPT)

 # 💬 Invited Talks
-- *2021.05* Invited talk on Panoptic Segmentation and Beyond in Baidu PaddleSeg Group
+- *2022.05* Invited talk on Panoptic Segmentation and Beyond in Baidu PaddleSeg Group
+- *2021.12* Invited talk on Video Segmentation in DiDi Auto-Driving Group
-- *2021.10* Invited talk on HuaWei Noah Auto-Driving Group
+- *2021.10* Invited talk on Aligned Segmentation HuaWei Noah Auto-Driving Group

 # 💻 Internships
-- SenseTime mentored by Dr.Guangliang Cheng and Dr.Jianping Shi.
+- SenseTime, mentored by Dr.Guangliang Cheng and Dr.Jianping Shi.
-- JD AI (remote cooperation) mentored by Dr.Yibo Yang and Prof Dacheng Tao.
+- JD AI (remote cooperation), mentored by Dr.Yibo Yang and Prof Dacheng Tao.
-- DeepMotion (Now Xiaomi Car) mentored by Dr.Kuiyuan Yang.
+- DeepMotion (Now Xiaomi Car), mentored by Dr.Kuiyuan Yang.